XavierMod/posthog-issue/README.md

+This is a very tiny vue 3 application I set up to showcase a PostHog bug.

+Link to the issue: https://github.com/PostHog/posthog-js/issues/1766

 # Steps to reproduce

 The current application will render a false statement, showing how `onFeatureFlags` isn't working correctly. (its callback isn't triggering)